openfifth/koha-plugin-flywire_payments/README.md

 # Introduction

-This Koha plugin enables a library to accept online payments from patrons using the WPM payments platform.
+This Koha plugin enables a library to accept online payments from patrons using the Flywire payments platform.

 Plugins are installed by uploading KPZ ( Koha Plugin Zip ) packages.
 A KPZ file is just a zip file containing the perl files, template files, and any other files necessary to make the plugin work.
 Learn more about the Koha Plugin System in the [Koha 3.22 Manual](http://manual.koha-community.org/3.22/en/pluginsystem.html).

 # Downloading

-From the [release page](https://github.com/ptfs-europe/koha-plugin-wpmpayments/releases) you can download the relevant *.kpz file
+From the [release page](https://github.com/openfifth/koha-plugin-flywirepayments/releases) you can download the relevant *.kpz file

 # Installing